-Andrew and Fiona Thomson, a couple from Glenridge Church International in Durban, moved to Cape Town in 1998 to plant Church-on-Main, which was originally named ‘Cape Town Church International.’
-The Church’s first meetings were held in Newlands, but soon moved to Cape Town High School and shortly after that to Jan van Riebeeck School in the city.
+1998 / Andrew and Fiona Thomson, a couple from Glenridge Church International in Durban, moved to Cape Town in 1998 to plant Church-on-Main, which was originally named.
+Cape Town Church International’.
+The Church’s first meetings were held in Newlands, but soon moved to Cape Town High school and shortly after that, to Jan van Riebeeck School in the city.

-Church-on-Main moved further up Main Road in 2006, to a venue at the Werdmuller Centre in Claremont.
-Since moving to the Werdmuller, more families were added to the Church, resulting in the children’s ministry growing in number and requiring larger facilities.
-The Friday evening youth meeting that was launched in the cinema venue also continued to grow.
+2006 / Church-on-Main moved further up Main Road in 2006, to a venue at the Werdmuller Centre in Claremont.
+Since moving to the Werdmuller, many families were added to the Church, resulting in our children’s ministry growing in number and requiring larger facilities.
+The Friday evening youth meeting, which was launched in the cinema venue, also continued to grow.

 2009 / In 2009, Church-on-Main launched a site meeting on the UCT campus to cater for the influx of students who had decided to make Church-on-Main their spiritual home.

 2011 / In late 2011, by the grace of God, Church-on-Main bought the old Home Affairs building in Wynberg.
 While renovating the facility, affectionately known as ‘The Mill’ due to it‘s Millbank Road address, Church-on-Main moved into an interim venue at the old Boardman’s Furniture store next to Cavendish Square, where we stayed for a short season.

 2013 / On Thursday, 1 August 2013, Church-on-Main held it’s first meeting in The Mill, our ‘forever home’, in Wynberg.